 How Spectacle Lenses Create Magnification Differences

 When one eye has -1.00D and the other -5.00D, the -5.00D lens minifies more.
-Brain receives two differently sized images—one ~2% smaller, the other ~9% smaller.
+The brain receives two differently sized images — roughly 2% smaller in one eye, 9% smaller in the other.
 The 7% size difference causes fusion difficulty, eyestrain, and discomfort.
-Rule of thumb: Each diopter of anisometropia creates approximately 1.5-2% image size difference with spectacles.

 Symptoms of Aniseikonia